tokyosummer/tokyosummer.github.io/content/publication/salt paper/index.md

 # Summary.
 An optional shortened abstract.
 summary: Government’s counterinsurgency effort can backfire and promote rebel mobilization.

-tags: [state capacity, land reform, rebel mobilization]
+tags: [state capacity, mobilization, civil war]

 # Display this page in the Featured widget?
 featured: true